Material Topics

 Targets

-GC to increase waste utilization when compared with 2022 and achieve
+GC to increase waste utulization when compared with 2022 and achieve Zero hazardous waste to landfill

 hazardous waste to landfill.